Football Official

 when a Line Backer, hits the running back or whoever is with the ball with face mask to face mask collision, is that considering targeting?

-Asked by leonardo about 9 years ago
+Asked by leonardo over 9 years ago

 In college, technically the answer is yes.
 Rule 9-1-4 Note 2: "Leading with helmet, shoulder, forearm, fist, hand or elbow to attack with forcible contact at the head or neck area".
 Would it be called?
 Maybe, mabe not.
 It is a bang-bang play and when there isn't a launch or a crouch and upward drive by the tacker, it's a bit tougher to call.
 But if it's on film - and it is - and a supervisor sees that you didn't call it, you've got a problem.
 At the very least, you have a personal foul.